 Reports say the first Earth Day was celebrated in 1970 with a US senator organising a national demonstration to raise awareness about environmental issues.
 By the end of that year, the US government had founded the Environmental Protection Agency (EPA) and by 1990, Earth Day was adopted and celebrated by more than 140 other countries.

 Every year, Earth Day falls on April 22.
-This year, in 2022, the day falls on a Friday.
+Earth Day 2023 falls on Saturday, April 22.

 What’s the Difference Between Earth Day and Earth Hour?